Classification of Constructible Cosheaves: Constructible Cosheaves

-As observed in Remark~\ref{rmk:mfld-strata}, every basic open restricts to a basic open on each stratum.
-Thus our definition implies that a constructible cosheaf restricts to a locally constant cosheaf over each stratum.
+\begin{rmk} As observed in Remark~\ref{rmk:mfld-strata}, every basic open restricts to a basic open on each stratum.
+Thus our definition implies that a constructible cosheaf restricts to a locally constant cosheaf over each stratum because every basic open is automatically associated to a single stratum. \end{rmk}